sundeepbassi/The-Wellbeing-Retreat/README.md

 I was shown by the tutor support team about how to load up my wireframes into git hub and then to add them to my readme as this was the correct way to do it.

+The wireframes were simplified during the project and had to be redesigned so as to keep the site simple and consistent.
+The two images were taken out at the top and it was decided that one image could be used simply to convey the message.

- ### The Surface
+ ### Surface
+In the surface we can see that there is plenty of space that is uncluttered and a very simple layout.
+As this is a site for beginners there was an emphasis of not having too many distractions as the information needed to be easily accessible.

+The look and feel of these pages have to consistently flow and engage the user in a process of learning.

  ### Structure
+ The structure consists of a:

+ Home Page

+ Yoga and Meditation Section

+ Videos

+ Gallery

+ Sign-up Box

+ Footer

+ Copyright

  #### The Features
+The features have been created with simplicity and consistency so that the user is not lost in too much information or distractions.

- #### features
+ #### Existing Features

-#### Typography
+##### Typography

  How the Font and the background colour were used on the site, one did research especially in relation to accessibily for people with visual impairment.

  In considering the typograhy font for the site the article on Canva was helpful in viewing a number of fonts displayed on various websites.
 Bebas Neue was initially chosen however this was changed to Manjari.
 The benefit of viewing the text in Google Fonts enabled one to see the diffence in appearance with both fonts.

   Manjari was chosen because of the curviture and the shape appeared to be not too formal.
 At the same time considering it for a wellbeing project the font appeared to look somewhat wholistic and welcoming.
-Google Font recommended Montserrat to compliment Manjari.
+Google Fonts recommended Montserrat to compliment Manjari.
 The impact of Montserrat on the page made it look professional and easy to read.

  One wanted to find typoghraphy and fonts that were both professional and had an aesthetic appeal.
 The Canva website showcased a number of fonts that created a good impression to the user.